Galley Common

-Galley Common is a suburb of Nuneaton, Warwickshire, England.
-The community is a ward on the western fringe of Nuneaton and Bedworth district, on the border with North Warwickshire district, with a population taken at the 2011 census of 8,233.
+Galley Common is a suburban village on the outskirts of Nuneaton, Warwickshire, England.
+The community is a ward on the western fringe of the Nuneaton and Bedworth district, on the border with North Warwickshire district, with a population taken at the 2011 census of 8,233.

 The village comprises a school, several small shops, riding stables, a social club, a small industrial estate and farmland.
-It is close to the villages of Ansley, Astley, Arley and Old Arley.
+It is close to the villages of Ansley, Astley, Arley, Old Arley and Hartshill.
 It was previously a coal mining village separate to Nuneaton, and is still occasionally referred to as a village distinct from the town.
 The main social areas of the village are The Stute, St Peter's Church and the primary school.

 School

-The Galley Common Infant School is situated in just on the outskirts of the village at the top of the hill and are surrounded by trees and fields.
-The school is a successful, popular institution with children aged from 4 to 7.
+The Galley Common Infant School is situated on the outskirts of the village at the top of the hill and are surrounded by trees and fields.
+The school accommodates children aged from 4 to 7.
 There are five classes: two Reception classes, one straight Year 1 class; a mixed Year 1 and 2 class and a straight Year 2 class.
 There is a riding school for the disabled in Galley Common Village.